Kabul: 20th century

-During the inter-war period, France and Germany helped to develop the country and maintained high schools and lycees in the capital, providing education for the children of the city's elite families.
-Kabul University opened in 1932, and by the 1960s the majority of teachers were western educated Afghans and the majority of instructors at the university had degrees from Western universities.
+During the inter-war period, France and Germany helped to develop the country and maintained high schools and lycées in the capital, providing education for the children of the city's elite families.
+Kabul University opened in 1932, and by the 1960s, the majority of teachers were Western-educated Afghans and the majority of instructors at the university had degrees from Western universities.

 Kabul's only railway service, the Kabul–Darulaman Tramway, operated for six years from 1923 to 1929.
 When Zahir Shah took power in 1933, Kabul had the only 6 mi of rail and the country had few internal telegraphs, phone lines or roads.
-Zahir turned to the Japanese, Germans and Italians for help in developing a modern transportation and communications network.
+Zahir turned to the Japanese, Germans, and Italians for help in developing a modern transportation and communications network.
 A radio tower built in Kabul by the Germans in 1937 provided communication with outlying villages.
 A national bank and state cartels were organised to allow for economic modernisation.
 Textile mills, power plants, carpet and furniture factories were built in Kabul, providing much-needed manufacturing and infrastructure.